Anatomical plane: Terminology

 The axes and sagittal plane are the same for bipeds and quadrupeds, but the orientations of the coronal and transverse planes switch.
-The axes on particular pieces of equipment may or may not correspond to axes of the body, especially since the body and the equipment may be in different relative orientations.
+The axes on particular pieces of equipment may or may not correspond to the axes of the body, especially since the body and the equipment may be in different relative orientations.

 Uses

 Motion

 When describing anatomical motion, these planes describe the axis along which an action is performed.
 So by moving through the transverse plane, movement travels from head to toe.
 For example, if a person jumped directly up and then down, their body would be moving through the transverse plane in the coronal and sagittal planes.

 A longitudinal plane is any plane perpendicular to the transverse plane.
 The coronal plane and the sagittal plane are examples of longitudinal planes.

 Medical imaging

 Sometimes the orientation of certain planes needs to be distinguished, for instance in medical imaging techniques such as sonography, CT scans, MRI scans, or PET scans.
 There are a variety of different standardized coordinate systems.
 For the DICOM format, the one imagines a human in the anatomical position, and an X-Y-Z coordinate system with the x-axis going from front to back, the y-axis going from right to left, and the z-axis going from toe to head.
 The right-hand rule applies.